 Minerals and elements

-- calcium– 65 mg (as calcium ascorbate, 55 mg per capsule) – In AI, Dr. Cutler says “mercury and other heavy metal toxins (including methylmercury) interfere with calcium metabolism.” and he recommends 500 mg per day.
-I get all of my calcium by using this buffered form of vitamin C. This is a good combination because vitamin C is a laxative while calcium is constipating.
+calcium– 65 mg (as calcium ascorbate, 55 mg per capsule) – In AI, Dr. Cutler says “mercury and other heavy metal toxins (including methylmercury) interfere with calcium metabolism.” and he recommends 500 mg per day.

 - chromium piccolinate – 1,000 mcg – in some studies chromium supplementation has been shown to improve some measure of glucose utilization.
 Blood sugar metabolism is often deranged by mercury and Dr. Cutler recommends 200 mcg with every meal plus some extra for 1000 mcg a day.

-- magnesium glycinate – 2,400 mg (switched from citrate for better absorption/bowel tolerance) – Magnesium is needed for more than 300 biochemical reactions in the body.
+- magnesium malate – 1200 mg (malate might chelate aluminum) – Magnesium is needed for more than 300 biochemical reactions in the body.
 It helps maintain normal muscle and nerve function, keeps heart rhythm steady, supports a healthy immune system, and keeps bones strong.
 Magnesium also helps regulate blood sugar levels, promotes normal blood pressure, and is known to be involved in energy metabolism and protein synthesis.

-manganese – 8 mg– Manganese is a trace mineral that is present in tiny amounts in the body.
+- manganese – I take it sporadically – Manganese is a trace mineral that is present in tiny amounts in the body.
+Consuming more than 11 mg per day of manganese could cause serious and harmful side effects.
 It is found mostly in bones, the liver, kidneys, and pancreas.
 Manganese helps the body form connective tissue, bones, blood clotting factors, and sex hormones.
 It also plays a role in fat and carbohydrate metabolism, calcium absorption, and blood sugar regulation.
 Manganese is also necessary for normal brain and nerve function.
 Manganese is a component of the antioxidant enzyme superoxide dismutase (SOD), which helps fight free radicals.
 Free radicals occur naturally in the body but can damage cell membranes and DNA.
 They may play a role in aging, as well as the development of a number of health conditions, including heart disease and cancer.
 Antioxidants, such as SOD, can help neutralize free radicals and reduce or even help prevent some of the damage they cause.
 Low levels of manganese in the body can contribute to infertility, bone malformation, weakness, and seizures.
-Consuming more than 11 mg per day of manganese could cause serious and harmful side effects.
+I have my RBC level checked monthly and it is just now entering normal range after three months of supplementation (September 2015).

 - molybdenum –